* Longtime Democratic Member of Congress

-One of Lewis’s passions has been the “normalization” of relations between the United States and Cuba.
+One of Lewis’s passions was the “normalization” of relations between the United States and Cuba.
 In June 2004, his office dispatched employee Michael Collins for a four-day “fact-finding” trip to Havana.
 The trip cost $1,280.16 and was funded by the Christopher Reynolds Foundation.
-In 2013 Lewis was one of 59 House Members who signed a letter urging President Barack Obama to “support travel to Cuba by granting general licenses for ALL current categories of travel.”
-(Emphasis in original)

 When the House of Representatives voted by a 345-75 margin to defund the notoriously corrupt community organization ACORN in September 2009, Lewis was one of the 75—all Democrats—who voted to continue funding the group.

 On July 28, 2010, Lewis and Tom Harkin co-sponsored the kick-off event of the 21st Century Democrats‘ 2010 Youth Leadership Speaker Series, which featured appearances by such notables as Elijah Cummings, Van Jones, and Barbara Lee.